New students often have difficulty identifying their topic. Here I provide here some useful heuristics:

 Hedgehog

-A good topic is usually an intersection between what you are good at, what you are passionate about, and the list of open problems which researchers in your area think it is important.
+A good topic is usually an intersection between what you are good at, what you are passionate about, and the list of open problems which researchers in your area think it is important

 Relevancy

 Try to think of a topic where it will be relevant even after 10 years.
 You may not want to do any topic that can only last for 1 or 2 years.
 Research is about thinking ahead.
 Research comes with greater freedom and the privilege to take higher risk.
-You may not want to work on “how to increase the battery life of a mobile phone while shrinking the mobile phone size”.
+You may not want to work on “how to increase the battery life of a mobile phone”.
 This is one of industry work.
 It does have an important impact but its impact is only short-termed.
 Distinguish what is industry work and research work.
 There is an overlap but there is also a clear distinction.
 You should envision what you want the future to be.
 Those are the topics you wanna work on.
 Imagine a topic that you will work even after you finish your Ph.D. for five or more years.

 Feasibility (credits: Uri Alon)